Health insurance, immunization and other health concerns

 - Memo to students and parents—Explains how the University monitors health and safety issues for study abroad programs.

 - Gender-based violence and Title IX Resources for study abroad—Resource for students regarding the report of Title IX violations while abroad.
+Students reporting violations may find additional resources through this external site: Pathways to Safety International.

 - U.S. Department of State travel registration